rapidrecast/www.rapidrecast.io/content/blog/2025.02.06-tower-patterns/index.md

 The primary benefit of this approach (as opposed to the I/O Pattern and Channel Patterns) is that you do not need to spawn the inner Service.
 Not spawning the inner Service is a nice choice for people working in embedded environments.

+{{< image/img-dark-light alt="bla"
+light="graphics/blog/20250206-tower-patterns/Rust-Tower-Handler-Pattern.svg"
+dark="graphics/blog/20250206-tower-patterns/Rust-Tower-Handler-Pattern-dark.svg"
+>}}

+As mentioned, this contradicts the true intent of how Tower should be used.
+However, there may be cases where the pattern is useful.

+The diagram demonstrates that we would receive an interface - this could be either acting as a client or as a server.
+The roles aren't fixed.

+The other scenario (the read Handler) is where the inner Service provides a Handler.
+Hypothetically, we could send a Handler to the inner Service.
+The inner Service could treat the provided interface a client, and in response return a server request handler.
+That way the entire loop of the protocol can be covered without using tokio spawn.

 [Implementation of Handler Pattern](https://github.com/rapidrecast/blog-post-snippets/blob/dfe575568266f56da6dc39d0a26c84869efd0a5b/blog-20250206-tower-patterns/src/pattern_handler.rs#L27-L67)
 ```rust
 impl<InnerService, InputHandler, OutputHandler, Message> Service<InputHandler> for HandlerPatternService<InnerService, OutputHandler, Message>